Ita Airways, the exclusive Mef-Lufthansa negotiation has been extended to 12 May - Breaking Latest News

 The negotiation for the entry of Lufthansa with a minority stake in the capital of Ita Airways is close to the finish line.
-The German managers have asked the Ministry of the Economy to extend the exclusive negotiation to May 12, compared to the original deadline of April 24 (not peremptory), and the green light has come from the MEF for this supplementary investigation, after already in the in recent days a probable postponement of the signing to the first week of May had emerged.
+The German managers have asked the Ministry of the Economy to extend the exclusive negotiation to May 12, compared to the original deadline of April 24 (not peremptory), and the green light has come from the MEF for this supplementary investigation, after already in the a probable postponement of the signing to the first week of May had emerged in recent days.
 As announced by the president of Ita Airways, Antonino Turicchi “the operation, in its structure, is defined, then the fact that someone wants to change it by a comma is part of the negotiation”.

 The knots: the disbursement for the minority and for control